rubenschagas/portainer/README.md

 ## ACCESSING AND CONFIGURATION THE GUI

-1. Using a browser, access the address: [`localhost:9443`];
+1. Using a browser, access the [local] address: `localhost:9443`;
-2. Configure a admin user;
+2. Configure a admin user account;
-3. Using the wizard, configure the [local] environment through a socket connection, as follows:
+3. Using the Wizard tool, configure a [local] environment through a socket connection, as follows:

 ![](./assets/readMeMd/portainer1.png)

 ![](./assets/readMeMd/portainer2.png)

 ![](./assets/readMeMd/portainer3.png)

+Note:

+If you are using WSL2, then the sock path must be both declared on the shell before running it up, and configured on the Portainer's Environment section as a variable, as follows: `export WSL2_DOCKER_SOCK_PATH=/mnt/wsl/shared-docker/docker.sock`.

 See also: